HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_15/Checkpoints_Ch_15.md

 ## 15.25 ##
 The direction of the ball is reversed by multiplying the control variables dx and dy by -1.

+## 15.26 ##
+Pressing the mouse button while on the ball pane will cause the animation to pause.
+The animation is paused until the mouse button is released.